 Address: 1 Bligh Street Sydney

-Right on Sydney Harbour at Millers Point, the Hero of Waterloo is a classic corner pub oozing with heritage, so much so that of the it has earned a place on the National Trust List.
+The Hero of Waterloo, a classic corner pub oozing with heritage, is right on Sydney Harbour at Millers Point.
+It has earned a place on the National Trust List.

 Ask about the pub’s mysterious tunnel leading towards Darling Harbour.